Microsoft Office 365 Email Integration with Enate via Graph API model

 To create the “App Registration” please follow the guide from Microsoft at https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app.

-When configuring the Enate App Registration the supported account types option should be chosen based on the mailboxes you wish to access.
-No redirect URI is required.
+When configuring the Enate App Registration, the supported account types option should be chosen based on the mailboxes you wish to access.
+No redirect URL is required.

 Once the App Registration is complete you must add credentials and setup permissions.